Skip to content

 Run it with sensible defaults

 Using daily deep work hours of 3, deep vs shallow productivity multiplier of 3, effective hourly value of 40, working days per year of 240, the calculation works out to 57,600.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Daily Deep Work Hours, Deep vs Shallow Productivity Multiplier, Effective Hourly Value, and Working Days per Year — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works